 Brands are consistently trying to win over and maintain users, however, content produced from them directly often creates a “them” versus “us” mentality.
 In reverse, UGC brings audiences together through a shared emotional connection.

 MacMillon and Chavis’ 1986 theory presented four major points that encouraged community between people: membership, influence, integration and fulfillment of needs and shared emotional connection.
-UGC touches on all these, as those users who create useable content not only get the chance to share the truth of their experiences, but also feel like they have a say in the needs of both organization and user.
-This sense of community is one that can easily transition from external marketing, to your internal communications plan.
+UGC touches on all these, as those users who create usable content not only get the chance to share the truth of their experiences, but also feel like they have a say in the needs of both organization and user.
+This sense of community is one that can easily transition from external marketing to your internal communications plan.

 Big Brand Examples of User Generated Content

 Discovering that 92% of people are more likely to trust a recommendation from another person over branded content makes it clear just how much value is behind the concept of UGC.
 Seeing how a direct approach to persuasive marketing only generates skepticism and doubt, organizations now have even less influence on the minds of their consumers.
 Users are more active in their choices of what brands they choose to support and what brands they reject.
-Marketing has become more of a human market, meaning that users and consumers base their choices more on the word of real life people, instead of corporate generated content.
+Marketing has become more of a human market, meaning that users and consumers base their choices more on the word of real-life people, instead of corporate generated content.

 After their successful 2016 campaign, “Thanks, 2016.
 It’s been weird” campaign, Spotify turned UGC into a marketing success with a new fun loving and user-friendly campaign.
 We all know Spotify as the music streaming service that lets you create your own playlists based off anything from your favorite artist, to your mood for the day.
 In this new campaign, Spotify took a lighthearted approach to communicating its core message to its users – that they were not just a music streaming service.
 That their creative capabilities and customization abilities provide a freedom to their users that is unrivaled.

-This campaign featured billboards, videos and memes that exhibited extreme and hilariously named playlists created by their users, as well as videos where music artists comment on playlists that contain their songs.
+This campaign featured billboards, videos, and memes that exhibited extreme and hilariously named playlists created by their users, as well as videos where music artists comment on playlists that contain their songs.

 For example, one video featured Joe Jonas of DNCE reacting to the fact his song “Body Moves” is on a playlist called “Play this at my funeral”.
 The ads are humorous, odd and relatable; this method making it easy for Spotify’s campaign to resonate with its users.